 In Year 10, students are required to study six subjects with Mathematics, Science, History and English being compulsory.
 Opportunities exist for students to choose elective studies that prepare them for entry into senior phase subjects and also make links with future career pathways.

 Year 10 is viewed as crucial bridge into years 11 and 12 and is a time when students are exposed to the rigour and independent learning approaches expected in Queensland Curriculum and Assessment Authority year 11 and 12 subjects.

 Developing a Student Education and Training Plan and completing vocational education courses are an integral component of year 10 and a vital link to years 11 and 12.
 Students participate in a Certificate I in Information, Design, Media and Technology and begin their short course in Career Education during year 10 to start them on the pathway to obtaining their Queensland Certificate of Education (QCE).

 Year 11 and 12

 Beerwah State High School offers a great variety of subjects in years 11 and 12.
 The curriculum allows students to pursue multiple pathways including a rigorous academic program, a contemporary arts program, a skills based vocational program or a combination of these.

 Senior students at Beerwah State High School study five subjects.
-English or English Communication is compulsory and all students must also study at least one mathematics subject.
+General English or Essential English is compulsory and all students must also study at least one mathematics subject.
 All other subjects are offered for students to select via subject lines and should relate to interest areas and future career pathways.